frederic-perez/AmE-dictionary/data/idioms.md

 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
 __go over the top__ :two::hammer:
-__go overboard__ :dart::seven: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
-I’m worried I bought enough Christmas lights to light up Times Square._
+__go overboard__ :dart::eight: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
+I’m worried I bought enough Christmas lights to light up Times Square._ :es: pasarse
 __go pffft__ It’s basically James Ellroy-speak for something just…fizzling out or disappearing.
 __go places__:five: To progress or find success in some area of one’s life. _Alice is definitely going to go places with that singing voice of hers._
 __go potty__ _He has to go potty._